📚 Regional Mango Names Guide

 The Chausa season is late, typically starting in June, peaking in July, and extending into August.
 Because of its extremely juicy and soft consistency, it is widely consumed as a 'sucking mango'—by gently squeezing the fruit to loosen the pulp, puncturing the stalk area, and drinking the rich syrup directly.
 It holds decent post-harvest durability, with a room-temperature shelf life of 5 to 7 days.

 To distinguish Chausa from other varieties, look for its late availability and greenish-yellow tint.
 When buying, select firm fruits with sweet stem aromas.
+While the early-season green variety Bombay Green kicks off the summer, Chausa is the ultimate late-season choice.
 For more northern variety guides or disease identification, explore our Mango Identifier Hub, or view profiles on Dasheri, Langra, and Amrapali.

 Intensely sweet and syrup-like with rich honeyed flavor and a subtle wild berry undertone